-DNA evidence that is mixed (two or more contributors), low-level (far fewer than 100 cells) or degraded (larger molecules broken down) produces more complex EPG peak patterns.
+DNA evidence that is mixed (two or more contributors), low-level (far fewer than 100 cells) or degraded (larger DNA molecules broken) produces more complex EPG peak patterns.
 The mixture shown comes from two contributors in different amounts, producing two lower peaks from one person and two higher peaks from someone else (see Figure 3).
 Mixtures (and other complex DNA) can have multiple genotype explanations that account for the data.
 Therefore, it no longer becomes possible (as with simple single source DNA) to just "look" at the data and state a genotype conclusion.
 Instead, some statistical inference method is needed to properly interpret or "unmix" the data.

-PCR is a random process that generates a different chain reaction each time.
-Therefore, repeated STR experiments on the same DNA template will produce different peak heights and patterns with each PCR run.
-Greater quantities of DNA will statistically yield more reproducible peak patterns.
-Small DNA amounts exhibit "stochastic effects" with more pronounced peak variation.
-These expected data variations can be accounted for with computer modeling of the PCR process.
+The random PCR process generates a different chain reaction each time.
+Therefore, replicated STR experiments on the same DNA template will yield different EPG peak heights and patterns with each PCR test.
+Greater quantities of DNA generally form more reproducible peak patterns.
+Small DNA amounts exhibit randomness - dubbed "stochastic effects" - with more pronounced peak variation.

-&lt;sup>23 Ladd C, Lee HC, Yang N, Bieber FR.
+&lt;sup>25 Ladd C, Lee HC, Yang N, Bieber FR.
 Interpretation of complex forensic DNA mixtures.
 Croat Med J. 2001;42(3):244-246.